Ron Goldman: Criminal trial

 After leading police on a low-speed chase in a now infamous white Ford Bronco, Simpson was tried for the killings of both Brown and Goldman.
 The trial spanned eight months, from January 24 to October 3, 1995.
 During the trial, there was some speculation as to whether Goldman and Brown were secretly dating, compounded by three facts, that Brown was wearing a slinky, revealing cocktail dress when she was found dead, candles were lit in the master bedroom and bathroom, and the master bathroom’s tub was full of water.

 Though prosecutors argued that Simpson was implicated by a significant amount of forensic evidence, he was acquitted of both murders on October 3.
-Commentators agree that to convince the jury to acquit Simpson, the defense capitalized on anger among the city's African-American community toward the Los Angeles Police Department (LAPD), which had a history of purported racial bias and had allegedly inflamed racial tensions in the beating of Rodney King and subsequent riots two years prior.
+Commentators agree that to convince the jury to acquit Simpson, the defense capitalized on anger among the city's African-American community toward the Los Angeles Police Department (LAPD), which had a history of purported racial bias and had inflamed racial tensions in the beating of Rodney King and subsequent riots two years prior.
 The trial is often characterized as the trial of the century because of its international publicity and has been described as the "most publicized" criminal trial in history.
 Simpson was formally charged with the murders on June 17; when he did not turn himself in at the agreed time, he became the subject of a police pursuit.
 TV stations interrupted coverage of the 1994 NBA Finals to broadcast live coverage of the pursuit, which was watched by around 95 million people.
 The pursuit and Simpson's arrest were among the most widely publicized events in history.